jerobarraco/LifeDev/Docs/performance.md

 * be intentional about casting shadows and dynamic lights, disable by default

 ## light culling
-* automatic : r.MinScreenRadiusForLights 0.03
+* automatic : r.MinScreenRadiusForLights 0.03 (disables the LIGHT at that radius)
-* * maybe r.Shadow.RadiusThreshold
+* * maybe r.Shadow.RadiusThreshold should disable the shadow at that radius, but it's not working
 * maxDrawDistance MaxDistanceFadeRange
 * if not using static lights, go to preferences and disable "allow static lights". it avoids issues. r.AllowStaticLighting=False